Welcome to Tom Ulrich Consulting

 I provide leadership for teams doing the previous two items.

 I know how to create and lead a team to help develop the software and documentation.
 And if need be, I know how to fix the team.
-Not only have I been leading teams for over 20 years, I'm now 3 years into a Ph.D. in Organizational Leadership.
+Not only have I been leading teams for over 20 years, I'm now months away from finishing a Ph.D. in Organizational Leadership.
 I know how to lead engineers.

 And how do I do it?